Amplified Bible (AMP)

 The Amplified Bible presents God’s Word in an exciting way because it actually provides two translations of the Bible.
 This method of translation opens a unique door for readers and invites them to step into a broader understanding of Scripture.
 So break through the language barrier of the original Greek, Hebrew, and Aramaic and dig deeper into the meaning of biblical passages.

-Benefits of Amplification
+Benefits of the Amplified Bible

 “So repent [change your inner self–your old way of thinking, regret past sins] and return [to God–seek His purpose for your life], so that your sins may be wiped away [blotted out, completely erased], so that times of refreshing may come from the presence of the Lord [restoring you like a cool wind on a hot day].”
 Acts 3:19